nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ```

 To get an `Archive` instance (and all the information about it) from an `archiveId`, use the
-`OpenTok.getArchive(archiveId, callback)` method.
-The callback has a function signature
+`getArchive(archiveId)` method.
-`function(err, archive)`.

 You can inspect the properties of the archive for more details.

 ```javascript
 try {